Morocco's king keeps strong hand despite reforms

 Al-Adl wal Ihsan (Justice and Charity) is a formidable broad-based movement which first backed last year’s youthful protests, but later withdrew, wary of its secular allies.

-Its ageing leader, Sheikh Abdessalam Yassine, has long been a thorn in the royal flesh, refusing to recognise the king’s status as Commander of the Faithful, demanding that he “return what his father stole” and favouring a republic.
+Its ageing leader, Sheikh Abdessalam Yassine, has long been a thorn in the royal flesh, refusing to recognize the king’s status as Commander of the Faithful, demanding that he “return what his father stole” and favoring a republic.

-“They are well-organised and well-structured.
-They can mobilise tens of thousands of people,” the Western diplomat said of al-Adl wal Ihsan.
+“They are well-organized and well-structured.
+They can mobilize tens of thousands of people,” the Western diplomat said of al-Adl wal Ihsan.
 “If the economic crisis deepens and social challenges are not addressed, will they step in?”

 The king toured Gulf Arab states last month to drum up aid and investment from rulers so worried by the fallout from last year’s Arab revolts that they invited distant Morocco and Jordan to join their regional club, the Gulf Cooperation Council.